 My time is divided between two legal areas.
 Primarily, I help with the start-up, management, and correction of employer-provided benefit plans.
 Creating and monitoring estate planning arrangements for individuals and families – from the initial meeting through to the administration of a decedent’s probate estate or trust – is the other part of my work.

 My estate planning clients are individuals and families who are planning for their future and for their children’s and families’ legacies.
-I talk with young families, retired couples, newly single individuals, and the advisors of each to document their goals and how they want their heirs to remember them.
+I talk with young families, retired couples, newly single individuals, business owners, and the advisors of each to document their goals and how they want their heirs to remember them.

-When my work is done for the day, I head home to spend time with my partner of 17 years who also is an attorney, so we both understand what the other does all day.
+When my work is done for the day, I head home to spend time with my wife of many years who also is an attorney, so we both understand what the other does all day.
 We are both originally from Massachusetts and visit family there, but are fortunate to have also developed terrific friendships here in New Hampshire.
 I enjoy running and working out, but confess that I spend more time stretching than I did in my athletic glory days.
 Watching films is a favorite past time, from the pretty ridiculous to the extremely sublime, and everything in between.
 I enjoy reading, especially history, and neither law school nor my practice has dulled that for me.

 - "ACA's Small Business Credit Can Be a Real Benefit," New Hampshire Business Review, November 28- December 11, 2014.